golevelup/nestjs/packages/rabbitmq/README.md

 # @nestjs-plus/rabbitmq

-This module features an opinionated set of decorators for common RabbitMQ patterns including Publish/Subscribe and RPC Rabbit's Direct Reply-To Queue for optimal performance.
+This module features an opinionated set of decorators for common RabbitMQ patterns including Publish/Subscribe and RPC using Rabbit's Direct Reply-To Queue for optimal performance.

 ## TODO